Chevy LS2 Headers Upgrade Guide

 Chandler is an automotive expert with over a decade of experience working on and modifying cars.
 A couple of his favorites were his heavily modded 2016 Subaru WRX and his current 2020 VW Golf GTI.
 He’s also a big fan of American Muscle and automotive history.
 Chandler’s passion and knowledge of the automotive industry help him deliver high-quality, insightful content to TuningPro readers.

+GM/Chevy first introduced their glorious LS2 V8 engine in 2005, putting it in models like the C6 Corvette, Pontiac GTO, and SSR truck.
+Within a few years, they started putting versions of the LS2 inside a wider range of applications.
 While 300-400 horsepower from the factory certainly isn’t slow, the LS2 has so much more potential.
-These engines can easily gain 30-50 horsepower without breaking a sweat, and they can take a ton more.
-One of the top mods for LS2 powered cars, trucks, and SUVs is swapping out the stock exhaust for a set of headers.
+One of the top mods for LS2-powered cars, trucks, and SUVs is swapping out the stock exhaust for a set of headers.
 Upgraded LS2 headers will add horsepower and torque, improve throttle response, and really unlock the GM/Chevy 6.0 L engine.
 Of course, it’ll also really let the LS2 roar much louder than before.

 This guide will cover the top options for upgrading your LS2 headers.
-We’ll take a look at the most well reviewed and well respected LS2 headers within the GM/Chevy community, and analyze them by cost, performance, and craftsmanship.
+We’ll take a look at the most well-reviewed and well-respected LS2 headers within the GM/Chevy community, and analyze them by cost, performance, and craftsmanship.

 Headers are the part of an exhaust system that attaches directly to the exhaust ports on the LS2 engine.
 From the factory, they are typically called exhaust manifolds, and the term headers indicates something aftermarket.
 Enthusiasts use them when looking to increase the power output of their LS2 engine.